suitenumerique/find/docs/setup-indexer.md

 ## trigrams

 Find uses trigrams to improve the robustness of the full text search engine to spelling variations and errors.
-It ca be configured by to environment variables.
+It can be configured by two environment variables.

 ````
 TRIGRAMS_BOOST=0.25